 How has the just war theory obstructed the development of nonviolent conflict transformation in the Catholic Church?

 Maintaining the just war theory has too often obstructed our attention, imagination and will to commit to nonviolent practices, as Cardinal Turkson affirmed.
-For instance, maintaining the just war theory has too often obstructed our imagination and will to commit to nonviolent practices.
 Some examples of this obstruction include: a major Catholic advocacy organization in Washington, D.C. until this past year having no awareness of this specific practice, although the organized practice has been around for 25-30 years; how rarely Catholic leaders speak about or promote nonviolent resistance (especially boycotts, strikes, civil disobedience, etc.) to injustice and violence; how little resistance is mounted by Catholic leaders to enormous military spending, primarily in countries with large militaries; how little we hear from Catholic leaders about the need to humanize or illuminate the dignity of our enemies, especially regarding people in groups like ISIS.

 A further example is how many critical articles focus on the relatively small just war part of the statement with little attention or energy to the call to develop nonviolent practices.
 The fact that so much response to the conference has focused on just war and not on how the Catholic Church can and should develop more Gospel nonviolence in our education, sacramental life, preaching, seminaries, advocacy, funding, agencies, and practices illustrates why maintaining the just war theory in the church too often obstructs our attention, imagination, and even will to commit to more nonviolent conflict transformation.